jim-collier/x9git/project/design.md

 - There is no bare `commit` and no bare `pull`.
 Both were escape hatches around the workflow the tool exists to enforce.
 	- `commit` alone produces exactly the state gitsby was written to prevent: work committed locally that never reaches the remote, diverging quietly until the merge is painful.
-	- `pull` alone was the only place gitsby let you take upstream changes without parking your own work, which contradicts what it does everywhere else - `br create`, `br switch`, `br land` and `pr create` all park first.
+	- `pull` alone was the only place gitsby let you take upstream changes without dealing with your own work first, which contradicts what it does everywhere else - `br switch`, `br land`, and `pr create` park it; `br create` off `dev`/`main` carries it onto the new branch.
 	- We decided the asymmetry settles it: dropping a command before release costs nothing, and adding one back later breaks nobody.
 Removing one after release would.
 	- Removing `pull` exposed a real bug it had been masking - see the ordering decision below.

 - `update` and `sync` pull *before* they commit.
 	- Committing first mints a local commit, so a remote that has merely moved ahead is now diverged and a fast-forward-only pull must refuse.
 That is the everyday case, not an edge one, and it was failing.
 	- Pulling first fast-forwards under `--autostash`, so the dirty tree rides over and the commit lands on top.
 History stays linear and fast-forward-only stays satisfiable, which is the whole reason the tool never merges behind your back.
-	- Nothing is risked by pulling first: `--autostash` leaves the tree exactly as it found it if the pull fails.
+	- Nothing is risked by pulling first: on a failed pull `--autostash` restores the tree as it found it, rather than stranding work in the stash.
+(A restore that conflicts is the one case git leaves the entry behind, and it says so.)

 - Being offline must never turn a good commit into a failed command, now that `update` is the only way to commit.
 	- A remote that can't be reached warns and skips the pull.
 A remote that *is* reachable but can't fast-forward is a real problem and still fails hard - the distinction is what the pre-command fetch already discovered.